tc39/notes/es7/2016-03/march-30.md

 AWB: we already have two types of constructors

-FST: I think classes have already missed that boat
+EFT: I think classes have already missed that boat

 DH: I still think edge case 1 was end of story.